secrettakehometest/unrevealed-takehome/docs/interview-process.md

 > Thanks,
 > Recruiter

-**November 4, 2025 - Mark to Stephanie:**
+**November 4, 2025 - Candidate to Recruiter:**
 > Thank you, looking forward to it.

 ### Technical Take-Home Assignment (November 6-7, 2025) {#technical-take-home-assignment-november-6-7-2025}

-**November 6, 2025 - Stephanie to Mark:**
+**November 6, 2025 - Recruiter to Candidate:**
-> Hi Mark,
+> Hi Candidate,
 >
-> I talked with Brian briefly, and we would like to have you complete the technical take home.
-Once you have this completed, please send it back to me to forward to Brian, and then I will schedule a time for you to review with both him and Kyle, the other Full Stack Engineer.
-Instructions are attached, but please let me know if you have any questions, I'm happy to loop Brian in for clarity!
+> I talked with Interviewer A briefly, and we would like to have you complete the technical take home.
+Once you have this completed, please send it back to me to forward to Interviewer A, and then I will schedule a time for you to review with both him and Interviewer B, the other Full Stack Engineer.
+Instructions are attached, but please let me know if you have any questions, I'm happy to loop Interviewer A in for clarity!
 >
 > Best,
 > Recruiter
-> People and Talent Operations Lead | https://www.revealtech.ai
+> People and Talent Operations Lead | https://www.techcorp.example

-**November 6, 2025 - Mark to Stephanie:**
+**November 6, 2025 - Candidate to Recruiter:**
 > Thank you, will do.

-**November 7, 2025 - Mark to Stephanie:**
+**November 7, 2025 - Candidate to Recruiter:**
 > ok, everything is online in a GH repo: http://github.com/candidate-username/task-manager-takehome.
 It's marked private, so if you wanna give me GH usernames to invite, I can do that.

-**November 7, 2025 - Stephanie to Mark:**
+**November 7, 2025 - Recruiter to Candidate:**
 > Thank you!
 You can add interviewer-a & interviewer-b as the usernames.
-What is your availability next week for a review with Brian and Kyle?
+What is your availability next week for a review with Interviewer A and Interviewer B?

 ### Technical Review Scheduling (November 7-12, 2025) {#technical-review-scheduling-november-7-12-2025}

-**November 9, 2025 - Mark to Stephanie:**
+**November 9, 2025 - Candidate to Recruiter:**
-> Hi Stephanie.
+> Hi Recruiter.
 >
 > Thanks for the update!
 I've added interviewer-a and interviewer-b as requested.
 >